JamesonWelch/Monday/redundancies/monday_copy.txt

     # if 'close work summary' or 'end work summary' in voice_data:
     #     work_summary(action='end')
     #     monday_speak('Work summary is closed')

+    if 'display directory contents and indexes' in voice_data: monday_speak('Current directory contents and indexes are displayed in my terminal standard out') for index, item in enumerate(os.listdir()):
+            print(item, ' ', index)

     if 'go to' in voice_data or 'change' in voice_data and 'directory' in voice_data: if 'index' in voice_data: